 For many people, loans come attached to a certain collateral; examples of these include an auto loan or a mortgage.
 There are also loan options that are not backed by collateral; these are called signature loans.

-A signature loan is a type of unsecured loan, which means there is no collateral involved.
-This is different from a secured loan, such as an auto loan, which would be backed by a purchased vehicle.
+A signature student loan is a type of unsecured loan, which means there is no collateral involved.
+This is different from a secured loan, such as an auto loan, that would be backed by a purchased vehicle.

-Signature loans are also known as “good-faith loans” or, simply, personal loans.
+Signature loans are also known as “good faith loans” because the lender has determined, through its underwriting process, that you’re a good bet to succeed in repayment.
 They only require a borrower to sign a promissory note to receive loan funds.
 The borrower agrees to repay the loan over a set amount of time with a predetermined interest rate.

 - Debt consolidation: If a person wants to pay off multiple credit cards, a signature loan can be an ideal solution as it will provide enough funding to pay down the cards while only having one fixed interest rate instead of several.